$C$-$\Delta\Theta$: Circuit-Restricted Weight Arithmetic for Selective Refusal: Baseline Details

 \section{Baseline Details}

-We compare our proposed method against three baselines: \textbf{Activation Steering (AS)}, \textbf{Conditional Activation Steering (CAST)}, and \textbf{Contrastive Weight Steering (WS)}.
-All methods utilize the same contrastive prompt dataset described in Section~\ref{sec:data_details} for vector extraction.
+We compare our proposed method against three baselines: \textbf{Activation Steering (AS)}, \textbf{Conditional Activation Steering (CAST)}, and \textbf{Weight Steering restricted to MLP output projections (WS-MLP2)}.
+All methods utilize the same contrastive prompt dataset described in Section~\ref{sec:data_details} where applicable.